AdobeDocs/journey-optimizer-learn.en/help/personalizing-offers-with-real-time-weather-data/introduction.md

 ## Pre-requisites for this tutorial

-*   Access to Experience Platform
+*   Access to Experience Platform.

-*   Basic understanding of Adobe Experience Platform Tags
+*   Basic understanding of Adobe Experience Platform Tags.

-*   Basic understanding of Experience Platform concepts (Profiles, Audiences, Datasets)
+*   Basic understanding of Experience Platform concepts (Profiles, Audiences, Datasets).

-*   Familiarity with Journey Optimizer
+*   Familiarity with Journey Optimizer.

-*   Basic JavaScript knowledge (reading and writing simple functions)
+*   Basic JavaScript knowledge (reading and writing simple functions).

-*   Ability to use Browser DevTools (Console and Network tabs)
+*   Ability to use Browser DevTools (Console and Network tabs).